ChebNet: Efficient and Stable Constructions of Deep Neural Networks with Rectified Power Units via Chebyshev Approximations: Construction of ChebNets

 where $R_{\rho}(\Phi)(\bm{x})$ is defined as

 and

 We define the depth of the network $\Phi$ as the number of hidden layers, which equals $L-1$.
-The number of nodes (i.e. activation functions) in each hidden layer is $N_k(k=1,\ldots,L-1)$, and the summations of non-zero weights in $A_k,b_k(k=1,\ldots,L)$ gives the number of total nonzero weights.
-In this paper, we use these three quantities(number of hidden layers, number of activation functions, and total number of nonzero weights) to measure the complexity of a neural network.
+The number of nodes in each hidden layer is $N_k(k=1,\ldots,L-1)$, and the summation of numbers of non-zero weights in $A_k,b_k(k=1,\ldots,L)$ gives the total number of nonzero weights.
+In this paper, we use these three quantities (number of hidden layers, number of activation functions, and total number of nonzero weights) to measure the complexity of a neural network.

 Next, we list some basic facts about Chebyshev polynomials and RePU ($s=2$) realization. \begin{lemma} For Chebyshev polynomials of the first kind $T_n(x)$, $x\in [-1,1]$, the following relations hold: